WHAT A CHARACTER!

 Characters on Trial

-- Choose a character from a shared literacy experience, either a picture book or a novel, who is not considered a “good” character.
-Examine the character’s traits, actions, and motivations and then put those on trial.
-Students work together in small groups to support a position about the character, either for or against.
-The groups present their arguments to their classmates, who will serve as the jury.
+- Choose a character from a shared literacy experience, either a picture book or a novel, who is not considered a "good" character.
+Examine the character's traits, actions, and motivations, and then put those on trial.
+Students can work together in small groups to support a position about the character, either for or against.
+The groups can present their arguments to their classmates, who will serve as the jury.
 For example, in Restart by Gordon Korman, Chase falls off a roof and gets amnesia.
-Interactions with his peers show him that he was not a nice person prior to his injury.
-Students write and present their opinions on if Chase should get a second chance and if his classmates should forgive him.
-To go even further, students could defend their position if Chase has really changed.
-This activity allows a close look at the text, requires students to look for evidence to support their opinions, challenges students to practice expressing their opinions in writing, and encourages oral language development as students present, discuss, and defend their positions.
+Interactions with his peers show that he was not a nice person before his injury.
+Have students write and present their opinions on whether Chase should get a second chance and whether his classmates should forgive him.
+To go even further, students could defend their position if Chase has changed.
+This activity provides a close look at the text, requires students to search for evidence to support their opinions, challenges them to practice expressing their thoughts in writing, and encourages oral language development as students present, discuss, and defend their positions.

 - A Fish Out of Water